 Course Code: p31

 Photoshop Elements is an excellent package for photographers to enhance and edit digital images.
 The first lesson will introduce online training, show you how to download the images you'll use in class, and start you off with the very basics of Photoshop Elements.
 The course will take things one step at a time so that even new users can get comfortable editing and enhancing their digital photos.

 This lesson will discuss the many file formats that digital images can take and how you can use them to your best advantage with Photoshop Elements.
 You'll learn how to save updated originals and copies of your images, as well as how to use Smart Fix to produce fast results.
 You'll see how to crop with the Rule of Thirds Grid Overlay and rotate images to get just the look you're after, and then practice using the Straighten tool for one-step corrections.

 Digital images come in all sizes!
 This lesson will discuss image resolution, pixels, and recommendations for resizing pictures with excellent results.
-When you want high-quality prints, you'll see just how to resize them and maintain their quality with Photoshop Elements' sizing options.
+When you want high-quality prints, you'll see just how to resize them and maintain their quality with Photoshop Elements's sizing options.
 The lesson will also discuss the different shapes images can take and how you can be sure your prints will fit the frames you choose.

 Photoshop Elements gives you lots of options for printing your documents, and you'll learn about all of them in this lesson.
 You'll find out how to add temporary colorful borders and print images to just the size you want.
-You'll also practice saving photos for use on websites using Photoshop Elements' Save for Web.
+You'll also practice saving photos for use on websites using Photoshop Elements's Save for Web feature.
 In addition, you'll take a look at the Organizer and see how to print multiple photos on a page.